tristinb/pro-football-reference/README.md

 # Pro-Football-Reference Stats

-These scripts get football stats from 2002 to the present and puts them in a SQLite database.
+These scripts get football stats from 2002 to 2017 and puts them in a SQLite database.